 The Tweed Valley Osprey Project aims to protect nesting ospreys and encourage them to settle and breed in suitable locations in the area.
 By doing so, we hope to improve people’s knowledge, understanding and appreciation of these spectacular birds.

-You can get closer to these magnificent birds at the osprey watch centres, catch a glimpse of them right here on the web cam, and follow news of their adventures on the Tweed Valley Osprey Project blog.
+You can get closer to these magnificent birds at the osprey watch centres, catch a glimpse of them right now on the webcam, and follow news of their adventures on the Tweed Valley Osprey Project blog.

 Please note, we are experiencing some technical issues with the osprey camera feed at the moment.
 Weather, terrain and wear and tear can all affect the feed, so please bear with us if it is not showing below.
 The main challenge is broadband speed, so footage may be intermittent.

 If you would like further information or are interested in becoming a volunteer at the osprey centres, then please get in touch.